Microsoft/azure-docs.pt-pt/articles/active-directory/develop/msal-net-migration.md

 ### <a name="scopes-to-request-in-the-case-of-client-credential-flow--daemon-app"></a>Escopos para solicitação no caso do aplicativo fluxo de credencial do cliente/daemon

 No caso do fluxo de credenciais do cliente, o escopo a ser `/.default`aprovado também seria.
-Isso diz ao Azure AD: "todas as permissões de nível de aplicativo que o administrador consentiu no registro do aplicativo.
+Esse escopo diz ao Azure AD: "todas as permissões de nível de aplicativo que o administrador consentiu no registro do aplicativo.

 ## <a name="adal-to-msal-migration"></a>Migração de ADAL para MSAL